 The primary symptoms of the condition manifest in the form of persistent difficulties with social communication and social interaction, along with restricted and repetitive patterns of behaviours, activities or interests since early childhood, to the extent that these “limit and impair everyday functioning”.

 For more information please click here to consult the National Autistic Society.

 What is Autism?
 Autism is a lifelong developmental disability that affects how a person communicates with, and relates to, other people.
 It also affects how they make sense of the world around them, and people with autism may experience over- or under-sensitivity to sounds, touch, tastes, smells, light or colours.

 Autism is a spectrum condition, which means that, while all people with autism share certain difficulties, their condition will affect them in different ways.
 Some people with autism are able to live relatively independent lives but many have accompanying learning disabilities and will require a lifetime of specialist support.

-Further information and support can be found on the National Autistic Society website.
+For further information and support click here to visit the National Autistic Society website.